Tax filing resources for residents and organizations

 - Helps Canadians living on low-to-modest incomes find and track benefits they may be eligible for.

-- It is a one-stop, simple, virtual guide with 4 ways to search for federal, provincial, and territorial benefits.
+- Is a one-stop, simple, virtual guide with 4 ways to search for federal, provincial, and territorial benefits.

-- Can be used by clients individually or by tax clinic volunteers to support clients with their benefits search.
+- Can be used by individuals on their own or by tax clinic volunteers to support clients with their benefits search.

 The benefits and credits you're eligible for depend on your personal and family circumstances.

-Use the Ontario Benefits Calculator to estimate how much money you could get if you file a tax return this year.
-You can also use the Canada Revenue Agency's Benefits Calculator to find out which child and family benefits you qualify for and how much your payments might be.
+Use the Canada Revenue Agency's Benefits Calculator to find out which benefits you qualify for and how much your payments might be.

-Depending on your income level, you may qualify for the Community Volunteer Income Tax Program (CVITP), where you can file your taxes through a free tax clinic.
+Depending on your income level, you may qualify for the Community Volunteer Income Tax Program, where you can file your taxes through a free tax clinic.

 What to bring to the clinic